Towards Effective Long Video Understanding of Multimodal Large Language Models via One-shot Clip Retrieval: Experiment

 \subsection{Quantitative Analysis}

-\textbf{Effects of \ours on different MLLMs.} We first examine the effects of OneClip-RAG across four MLLMs, with results presented in Tab.~\ref{tb:overall_method}.
-From Tab.~\ref{tb:overall_method}, we can observe that when the input frame count is increased to 64, LLaVA-Video demonstrates exceptional performance across all benchmarks, particularly on MLVU containing shorter video durations.
-Notably, our \ours consistently improves the performance of all base models incluing LLaVA-Video.
-For instance, after being equipped with \ours, LLaVA-NeXT and InternVL2 exceeds their corresponding common version by 14.0\% and 8.6\% on MLVU, respectively.
-Furthermore, \ours enables LLaVA-Video suparssing its common version by 6.1\% on LongVideoBench and 5.2\% on TVQA-Long, which require precise reasoning over detailed visual information within extended temporal contexts.
+\textbf{Comparisons with existing RAG methods on different MLLMs.} We first compare our OneClip-RAG with representative video-RAG methods across three MLLMs, with results presented in Tab.~\ref{tb:overall_method}.
+From Tab.~\ref{tb:overall_method}, we can observe that although directly selecting Top-k keyframes is simple, it is in-fact a strong baseline.
+But its advantages mainly lie in the local understanding tasks like LVBench, which require precise reasoning over detailed visual information within extended temporal contexts.
+In comparison, advanced keyframe RAG methods often exhibit more balanced performance across tasks.
+For instance, AKS and Q-Frame can obtain decent results on both LVBench and MLVU, mainly due to their adaptive sampling designs.
+Compared with these keyframe selection methods, our OneClip-RAG achieve best performance across most benchmarks with average improvements of 11.9\% and 11.4\% on Qwen2.5-VL using CLIP and SigLIP, respectively.
 The consistent improvements across different types of MLLMs demonstrates the superiority and strong generalization of \ours as a plug-and-play component.
 Moreover, we can see that \ours is applicable to both CLIP and SigCLIP, showing its generalization on VL embedding models.
 Overall, these results well confirm the effectiveness of our OneClip-RAG in improving long video understanding of MLLMs.

-\textbf{Comparison with SOTA Video-MLLMs.} We further compare \ours with existing SOTA Video-MLLMs on five benchmarks in Tab.~\ref{tb:overall_sota}.
-As shown in Tab.~\ref{tb:overall_sota}, when employing the uniform sampling strategy, short Video-MLLMs, \emph{e.g.,} Qwen2.5-VL and InternVL3.5, achieve superior performance on Video-MME, which primarily requires global understanding capabilities.
-However, this straightforward solution proves insufficient for LongVideoBench that necessitates fine-grained detail reasoning over extended video sequences.
-In contrast, \ours enables LLaVA-Video to achieve SOTA performance across most benchmarks, outperforming both keyframe selection methods like AKS and other long-video MLLMs.
+\textbf{Comparison with SOTA Video-MLLMs.} We further compare \ours with existing SOTA Video-MLLMs on four benchmarks in Tab.~\ref{tb:overall_sota}.
+As shown in Tab.~\ref{tb:overall_sota}, when employing the uniform sampling strategy, short Video-MLLMs, \emph{e.g.,} Keye-VL and GLM-4.1V, achieve superior performance on Video-MME, which primarily requires global understanding capabilities.
+However, this straightforward solution proves insufficient for LongVideoBench or LVBench that necessitates fine-grained detail reasoning over extended video sequences.
+In contrast, \ours enables Qwen3-VL to achieve SOTA performance across most benchmarks, outperforming both visual compression methods like Video-XL2 and other long-video MLLMs.
 This finding can be attributed to \ours's ability to provide more coherent visual context through effective video clip retrieval.
 Overall, these results well confirm the advantages of \ours in improving long video understanding capacities of MLLMs.